inaimathi/lisp-1.5-programmers-manual/README.md

 ### The source code

 The file lisp.asm was contributed by guitarvydas on Github.
 Thanks to Kendal Goodson for this lates copy (LISP.TXT).
-"As Is", found on a FLEX os games disk.
-Some obvious typos in the code have been corrected, but it has not been verified that it actually is the code, and there are probably more errors.
+"As Is", found on a FLEX O/S games disk.
+Some obvious typos in the code have been corrected.
+A reasonable effort has been made to verify the code on a 6800 emulator and some additional issues has been corrected.
+There may be more errors.

 ### The Dr. Dobbs original article